cognitect-labs/vase/samples/petstore-full/README.md

 If you want to use Datomic's transactor, you should complete a couple of preparations.

 1. Download Datomic Pro archive and extract.
-2. Go to Datomic Pro's top directoy and type `bin/maven-install` to install Datomic to a local maven repo.
+2. Go to Datomic Pro's top directoy and type `bin/maven-install` to install libraries to a local maven repo.
 3. Edit `project.clj` to use Datomic pro, also exclude Datomic free from Vase dependency.
    See, [project.clj](project.clj) for details.
 4. Start up Datomic transactor.